KI-labs/ki-university/README.md

 # What's this about?

 **KI University** initiative is all about knowledge-sharing, mentorship and empowering each other.
-It will act as a manifestation of the kind of values we strongly believe in as KI labs.
+It will act as a manifestation of the kind of values we strongly believe in at **[KI labs](https://ki-labs.com)**.

 For now, plan is to do it **bi-weekly on Thursdays 4 pm – 5 pm** unless we don’t have any speaker.
-Please register your topics using this [Google Form](https://goo.gl/forms/A7gG2mG4YPGJbZP02) which means we need you as a SPEAKER ;) Remember, this is the first iteration and things will improve as we learn what works and what not.
+Remember, this is the first iteration and things will improve as we learn what works and what not.

 Some basic guidelines: -